 The key observation in the incorrect opacity is that the length of the projection through time cannot be ignored during the projection of the 4-simplices along the time axis.
 During the projection, each vertex obtains a Δt value.
 The value Δt is calculated in a similar way as the calculation of Δz in the projected tetrahedron algorithm, but along the time dimension.
 The basic idea is that a ray is cast along the time projection and Δt is calculated as the length of the ray that passes through the 4-simplices.
 Here the projection is from 4D to 3D.
 So, a vertex in 3D has a non-zero Δt value if it has two different t values along the ray in the t dimension and the Δt is calculated as the difference of the two t values.
 That means, one vertex has a nonzero Δt if it is overlapped with another vertex in 3D (here, the vertex can be an original projected vertex or a point which is interpolated by other projected vertices after the projection to 3D).
-Vertices with a non-zero Δt value are illustrated by the red points in Figure 6 for each case of the projected 4-simplices.
+Vertices with a non-zero Δt value are illustrated by the black points in Figure 5 for each case of the projected 4-simplices.

-In class 5, P4 and P5 are coincident after the projection.
-Figure 7 gives an example of a 4-simplex which belongs to class 5.
-Figure 7(a) shows the 4-simplex and figure 7(b) is the projected tetrahedron with non-zero Δt at P4.
+In class 5, P4 and P5 are coincident after the projection and P4 has a non-zero Δt .
 In class 4, P4 has a non-zero Δt value which is the difference of P4.t and the interpolated t value between P1 and P3.
 In class 3(a), the new vertex P6 which is the intersection point of the lines P1P3 and P2P4 has a non-zero Δt value which is the difference of two interpolated t values between P1P3 and P2P4.
-While for class 3(b), the Δt at P5 is nonzero which is equal to the difference of P5.t and the t value
+While for class 3(b), the Δt at P5 is non-zero which is equal to the difference of P5.t and the t value interpolated inside the triangle P1P2P3.
+Similarly, for class 2, the Δt value at P5 is the difference of P5.t and the interpolated t value inside the tetrahedron P1P2P3P4.
+In class 1, the new vertex P6 is the intersection point of the triangle P1P2P3 and the line P4P5.
+The Δt value at P6 is the difference of the interpolated t value inside P1P2P3 and the interpolated t value along the line P4P5.